 Why Mobile Responsiveness Matters for Content Performance

-Mobile responsiveness directly changes how users interact with content: properly responsive pages reduce friction, increase engagement, and ensure the content’s true value — not layout quirks — is what gets measured.
+Mobile responsiveness directly affects how users interact with content.
+Responsive pages cut down on friction, boost engagement, and focus on the content’s true value instead of layout issues.
 When layouts adapt to device size, readers stay longer, scroll deeper, and convert at higher rates; conversely, non-responsive experiences inflate bounce rates, depress time-on-page, and distort performance benchmarks across device cohorts.
 For content teams this means separating device-driven performance issues from content quality so that optimization efforts target the right problem.

 How responsiveness affects metrics and decision-making